Teaching

-I have been practicing rope bondage for about 8 years (tying for 6 years).
-I still switch in rope.
-I also have a background working in theatre and mental health.
-I'm working towards a better understanding of myself, towards prioritising my needs and my health, and towards a neuro-affirming life.
+I have been practicing rope bondage since 2016, both as a tying and tied person (rigger/bunny).
+My background is in theatre and mental health.
+I'm working towards prioritising my needs and my health, and towards a neuro-affirming life.
 I'm centring community, advocacy, love and healing, and cultivating a slow and low demand life, and working to de-centre colonialism, capitalism, shame and neurotypical norms.

 My primary rope practitioner inspirations are Addie Tahl, Georg Barkas and DJfet, and I've also learnt from JW, Laced Lines, Phoenix Flight, Pauline Massimo and Tamandua (amongst others).
 I've learnt more from the people I've tied with than from any other teachers.
 I support the #InRopesToo movement.